dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 *In next post, we will discuss about other regularization techniques and when and how to use them.
 Stay tuned!*

-# Introduction to Visualizing CNN
+# Introduction to Neural Style Transfer

 <span class='blue'> A long time ago in a galaxy far, far away.... </span>